Reisen/vimless/README.md

 Finally, it is possible to do full repository git management by pressing the `<space>gV` keymap, which you can navigate diffs and stage/unstage files with full context of the repository.
+This opens in a new tab so use `<space>tn` to switch back and forth between your code and diff view.

-Once done, switching back to `<space>ge` to finalise commits and push is the way to go.
+Once done reviewing your changes, switching back to `<space>ge` to finalise commits and push is the way to go.

 ### Utilising Octo